7th Street/Metro Center station: Station layout

 7th Street/Metro Center was the first underground station to open on the Los Angeles Metro Rail system and consists of three sub-surface levels.

-The main concourse is located on the second level below street level and is bisected by the light rail (A and E Lines) side platforms.
+The main concourse is located on the second level below street level and is bisected by the light rail (A and E Lines) side platforms: Platform 1 and Platform 2.
+Platform 1 is for A Line going to Pomona and for E Line going to East Los Angeles, while Platform 2 is for A Line going to Long Beach and for E Line going to Santa Monica.
+Moving between Platform 1 and 2 is possible with an overhead walkway, or using the escalators or stairs to go down to the island platform.

 The heavy rail (B and D Lines) island platform is situated on the third level below street level.
 A small mezzanine on the first underground level connects the two light rail side platforms.

 At street level, the J Line bus rapid transit stops at the station, with northbound buses stopping along Flower Street and southbound buses along Figueroa Street.

 The station has direct access to The Bloc Los Angeles, a shopping center, via a pedestrian entrance connecting the mall to the subway concourse.